Reimbursement for Lasering Vitreous Floaters (Ellex)

 Q: What is the medical rationale for treating vitreous floaters?

 A: When a floater is significant, limiting vision and compromising the patient’s ability to function, surgical treatment may have merit.
-That is the exception and not the rule.
+That is the exception rather than the rule.
 One published article1 indicates most floaters require no treatment other than patient reassurance.

 Q: Is laser treatment of vitreous floaters successful?